varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Varnish uses Perl-compatible regular expressions (PCRE).
 For a complete description please see the pcre(3) man page.

-To send flags to the PCRE engine, such as to do case insensitive matching, add the flag within parens following a question mark, like this::
+To send flags to the PCRE engine, such as to do case-insensitive matching, add the flag within parens following a question mark, like this::

     # If host is NOT example dot com..